-If you’ve been thinking about launching your own home-based business, and you love fashion — here is a huge list of business opportunities in the fashion industry!
+If you’ve been thinking about launching your own home-based business, and you love fashion — here is a massive list of business opportunities for fashion lovers!

 Abby + Anna was started in 2016 in Grand Rapids, Michigan.
 They sell leggings, tunics, and dresses for women, plus sizes, and young girls.
-There's not a lot of information about the Style Advisor opportunity, but you can get started for as little as $9.99, and there are no monthly sales minimums.
-For additional information contact Abby + Anna by phone or email.
+The Style Advisor opportunity is a referral program where you get a referral link and any sales that are generated from your link; you'll receive 20 percent commission either via PayPal or store credit.

 Launched in 2014, Agnes & Dora focuses on fashion-forward trends that are created in the USA.
 Their designs and line have been compared to LuLaRoe, with leggings, tunics, and dresses.
 There's not a lot of information about this opportunity online, so if you're interested in learning more, you can request additional information on their website.

-While typically thought of as beauty company, Avon also sells a wide variety of jewelry and fashion items!
-Avon Representatives earn 40 percent on sales on your first six orders.
-Starter kits range in price from $25 – $100.
+While typically thought of as a beauty company, Avon also sells a wide variety of jewelry and fashion items!
+Avon Reps earn 40 percent on sales on your first six orders, and starter kits range in price from $25 – $100.
 As a leader in beauty, anti-aging skincare, and fragrances, they make it easy for you to join, sell, and succeed.
 Avon is a member of the Direct Selling Association (DSA).

 Ellie Kai sells made-to-order clothing for women and little girls.
 Clothing prices range from $50 – $300.
-There's not a lot of information about the direct sales opportunity, but the company has been in business since 2014 and has positive reviews on Glassdoor.com.
+Stylists earn 15-25 percent commission on sales, and the company has been in business since 2014 and has positive reviews on Glassdoor.com.
 To find out more, fill out their online application.